manojnaidu619/Whatsupp-SSH/readme.md

-# Whatsupp-SSH
+# Whatsupp-SSH?

 ## Setup

-The setup process is really simple, you just have to follow these steps...
+The setup process is really simple, you just have to follow these four steps...

 **Step-1**.
 Signup for a Twilio Account and join the Twilio Whatsapp sandbox.